d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

-And yet despite the apparent absurdity of linearity here, as compared to our previous examples, it is less obvious that we could address the problem with a simple preprocessing fix.
+And yet despite the apparent absurdity of linearity here, as compared with our previous examples, it is less obvious that we could address the problem with a simple preprocessing fix.
 That is because the significance of any pixel